 link up to get the big climb and descent.
 The rest can be improvised.

 Need to Know

 This loop takes you far into the backcountry and away from civilization.
-Because the road and trail network is not well designed, you should expect to get lost and find yourself again.
+This area is a maze of trails and old roads, you should expect to get lost and find yourself again.
 Come prepared with a map, plenty of water, and a sandwich.
 If you don't like exploring, don't do this ride without someone who knows the area well.

-This ride can be done from the RTD Park and Ride in Nederland, the parking at Nederland High School, or the parking at the West Magnolia Trailhead on the Peak-to-Peak Highway just south of Nederland.
-The route here starts from the Peak to Peak Highway, but you can modify these directions to work for the other parking areas.
+This ride can be done from the Observatory Trailhead, the RTD Park-n-Ride in Nederland, the parking at Nederland High School (when school is not in session), the parking at the West Magnolia Trailhead on the Peak-to-Peak Highway (very limited parking).
+This route starts from the Observatory trailhead 1 mile down Haul Road, but you can modify these directions to work for the other parking areas.

 .
-Aspen Alley will spit you out at the far end of Haul Road - cross the road and begin to climb the newly rerouted Lookout Trail #926
+Aspen Alley will spit you out at the far end of Haul Road - cross the road and begin climbing Lookout Trail #926

-This trail is variously called the Lost Meadow Trail #355
+This trail is variously called Lost Meadow Trail #355

 .
-After about a mile in the forest, the trail opens up into a meadow with nice views.
-You'll pass a few singletrack trails along the way, but don't take them.
+After about a mile in the forest, the trail opens up into a pretty meadow.
+You'll pass a few trails along the way, but don't take them.
 They are mostly descents that will either be a horrible climb, or take you back downhill.
 Feel free to explore this area if you have an adventurous spirit.
-Many of these trails will be "obliterated" as part of the Magnolia Non-Motorized Trails Plan, so enjoy them while they still exist - we hope to see equally awesome trails developed in the future that do not cross private property or go through sensitive habitat.
+Many of these trails will be decommissioned as part of the Magnolia Non-Motorized Trails Plan, so enjoy them while they still exist - we hope to see equally awesome trails developed in the future that do not cross private property or go through sensitive habitat.

 road.
 Go uphill on this road for about a quarter mile then turn left on the 109